erin-m-keller/keller-password/README.md

-# Password Generator Starter Code
+# Password Generator

 ## Description

-This challenge is a code refactor challenge.
-Horiseon code is supplied and must be refactored to follow accessibility standards as well as optimizing the page for search engines.
+This challenge is a javascript challenge.
+Website must generate a password based on user selected criteria.

 ## User Story